jinganix/enif_protobuf/README.md

 }
 ```
 We can generate code for this definition in a number of different
 ways.
 Here we use the command line tool.
-For info on integration with
-rebar, see further down.
 ```
 # export GPB_PATH=/path/to/gpb
 # ${GPB_PATH}/bin/protoc-erl -I. x.proto